What is a Groodle?

 Ethical breeders will help you give your puppy a great start.
 As breeders understand the puppy’s needs better than anyone, they should do everything possible to help their customers provide the best care for their new family members.
 Puppies Downunder provides a few essentials to help groodle puppies settle into their new home.
 The pack includes biscuits, a collar, lead, bowl, toy, and six weeks of free pet insurance.

 They need to provide accurate health records.
 Premium ethical breeders provide comprehensive health records, complete with genetic medical testing.
 At the minimum, puppies should have been microchipped, had a health check, at least two vaccinations (C6 and C7), and parasite prevention.
-Puppies Downunder goes one step further again, and we organise to have puppies desexed at eight weeks old.

 They shouldn’t be hiding anything.
 Unethical breeders are very reluctant to answer specific questions.
 They also sometimes lie or embellish the truth to get the most money from you as they can.
 You should be able to ask questions and receive clear, informative answers about the puppy’s temperament, health, lineage, age, and training.

 If You’re Looking For Groodle Puppies For Sale In Australia, Contact The Ethical Breeders At Puppies Downunder